SWGAURKO/Royel_City/[standalone]/rpemotes/README.md

 Want to help support them?
 Check out our credits section at the bottom of the Readme and support those creators!

-Interested in joining our community?
-You can find our Discord [here](https://discord.gg/UJ72w8rgar).

 # Features 🛠️

 - Emote Preview - View emotes before you use them